ZhenglinZhou/HeadStudio/README.md

 ## Notes
 * If you have questions or find bugs, feel free to open an issue or email the first author (zhenglinzhou@zju.edu.cn)!
+* If you encounter `RuntimeError: an illegal memory access was encountered` or `numel: integer multiplication overflow` errors during rasterization, try to reinstall diff-gaussian-rasterization with `-fno-gnu-unique` flag.
+For more details look [here](https://github.com/graphdeco-inria/gaussian-splatting/issues/41#issuecomment-1752279620)

 ## Cite
 If you find HeadStudio useful for your research and applications, please cite us using this BibTeX: